yogeshhegde/processor-sdk-doc/source/linux/Overview/_Processor_SDK_Linux_Directory_Structure.rst

 -  **filesystem** - Contains the reference file systems.
 These include the smaller base file system as well as the full-featured SDK file system.
--  **external-toolchain-dir** - Contains cross-compile toolchain
+-  **linux-devkit** - Contains the tools and libraries to speed development for the target device for the ARMV8 architechture
--  **linux-devkit** - Contains the tools and libraries to speed development for the target device.
+-  **k3r5-devkit** - Contains the tools and libraries to speed development for the target device for the ARMV7 architechture
 -  **Makefile** - Provides build targets for many of the SDK components from the top-level of the SDK.
 -  **makerules** - Make rules for all the topLevel Makefile build targets